dhh1128/codecraft.co/how-enums-spread-disease-and-how-to-cure-it.md

 That misses the point.

 We're still propagating knowledge indiscriminately.
-If the UI is involved, chances are there's a view, or an html <select> tag, or a javascript validation function, or--heaven help us--a localized message table--that has knowledge about the possible values of this enum.
+If the UI is involved, chances are there's a view, or an html <select> tag, or a javascript validation function, or &mdash; heaven help us &mdash; a localized message table &mdash; that has knowledge about the possible values of this enum.
 As the enum grows over time, your maintenance must regularly touch many different modules, possibly at many different layers.
 This is a recipe for bugs.

 The code is sick.